 - Meanwhile, fill another large pot with water, salt it lightly, and bring to a boil on another burner.
 Cook the ramen noodles (discard the flavoring packet) just until barely tender, stirring so that they separate.
 Drain and leave in the colander for a moment.

 - After 20 minutes (you can cook it up to 45 if you have time), strain the broth through a sieve into the pot you cooked the noodles in.
 Add the dill and the reserved shredded chicken and return to a simmer.
 Season with salt and pepper.
 Stir in the noodles and serve hot in bowls.

 Note: If you have fresh dill please use it!
 Double the amount.

 What the Kids Can Do: Shred the chicken, and peel the carrots.
 Slice the vegetables if they are old enough.

 You can buy a rotisserie chicken at pretty much every supermarket now, not to mention price clubs, not to mention Boston Market, which is everywhere and has really juicy roast chickens.
 And in some places they are so inexpensive, generally, practically the same price as a good raw chicken.
-I love making food from scratch, but I know a good shortcut when I see it, and rotisserie chickens are just that.
+We love making food from scratch, but we know a good shortcut when we see it, and rotisserie chickens are just that.